 - To educate volunteers on the inner workings of the race and provide them with the information, tools, and insight necessary to serve in leads roles on race weekend

-- To conduct two 2-hour training session, in the months leading up to race weekend
+- To conduct two 1.5 hour training sessions during the months prior to race weekend.

 - Choose assignments early for lead volunteers to give them time to make their own plans